Any woman over the age of 18 who writes—published or unpublished—may join.

 - Website Liaison: Marcia Ivans (2013-2015)

-Board Meetings are held seven times yearly at the Madison Community House, 25 Cook Avenue, Madison, at 7:30 PM.
+Board Meetings are held nine times yearly at the Madison Community House, 25 Cook Avenue, Madison, at 7:30 PM.
 All members are welcomed to attend.
-See the events page for board meeting dates.

 Women Who Write is a member-run organization.
 Participation is vital to its success.
 The following committees welcome help at any time: